Mrrvm/os_lusiadas_2/content/dump.md

 "Fado and the Urban Poor in Lisbon at the Turn of the Nineteenth Century" by Rui Vieira Nery

 _Fado and the Place of Longing: Loss, Memory and the City_ by Richard Elliott

+to reinsert the history of colonisation into the history of our country
 ## ideas

 A broken stanza from _Os Lusíadas_ mutated each time by Creole grammar